Women's World Draughts-64 Championship

 The Women's Draughts-64 World Championship has been organized by the World Draughts Federation (FMJD) since 1993 for Brazilian and Russian draughts.

+History

 The first and almost other championships was held in Russian draughts.
 In Brazilian draughts was held championship in 2007 and in 2018.

 Since 2003 took place Draughts-64 World Championship in formats blitz (3 min + 2 sec) and rapid (7 min + 5 sec) also.